Step 1. Pick your categories

 A) Fitness testing with official verifiers (OVs).

-So our judges can be assured your fitness tests are done safely and accurately you will need to use an official verifier (OV) to do your tests in the first four weeks of the Challenge and again in the last four weeks.
+So our judges can be assured your fitness tests are legitimate, done safely and accurately you will need to use an official verifier (OV) to do your tests in the first four weeks of the Challenge and again in the last four weeks.

 OVs include Personal Trainers that are registered with REPs (or the equivalent registration body in your country), Accredited Exercise Physiologists, Physiotherapists or PE teachers.